San Francisco to Open Nation's First Supervised Drug Site

 “It’s not enabling drug users, it’s enabling drug users to seek care,” said Darwin Fisher, who runs Insite, North America’s first supervised injection site situated on the eastside of Vancouver.
 “People come into a hygienic space with running water, a roof over them, nursing care, and people who will support them in the event of an overdose.”

-The facility, which opened in 2003, is clean, inviting, and a stark contrast to the dark and dirty alleys that are often synonymous with drug use.
+The facility, which opened in 2003, is a stark contrast to the dark and dirty alleys that are often synonymous with drug use.

-“It looks like a hair salon,” said Alex Randolph, Vice President of the Board of Trustees for San Francisco City College.
-“It doesn’t look like a medical facility.”
+“I didn't expect it to be the way it looks -- it looks like a hair salon,” said Alex Randolph, Vice President of the Board of Trustees for San Francisco City College.
+“It doesn't look like a medical facility.it looks very inviting."

-Randolph was one of more than 30 business and government leaders from San Francisco to recently tour one of Vancouver’s supervised injection sites.
-Representatives from the Mayor’s office, Chamber of Commerce, and several private companies came to evaluate the program.
+Randolph was one of more than 30 business and government leaders from San Francisco to tour one of Vancouver’s supervised injection sites in early May.
+The trip, organized by the San Srancisco Chamber of Commerce, included representatives from the Mayor’s office, SF Travel, California Growers Association, Lyft, Uber, and several other groups and agenies curious about supervised injection sites.

 “I was very impressed,” said Kelli Powers, Vice President of the San Francisco Hotel Council, who was also on the tour.
 “I think they have a good model here for people that want to come in and use safely.”